BS in Forensic Science Degree

 Loading Form

-Topics covered in this bachelor’s in forensic science program include:
+Topics covered in forensic science courses include:

 • Body fluid and DNA analysis